 The first year of the two-year program is integrated to a considerable extent between the Departments of History and Medieval Studies.
-It is intended to ensure good training in methods and theoretical basics as well as languages and other skills.
+It is intended to ensure proficiency in methods and theoretical basics as well as languages and other skills.

 Workload and Graduation Requirements

 Students have significant flexibility to select courses.
-Supervisors and other faculty assist them in making selections that are best suited for both their specific field of research and the program’s aim of interdisciplinary training.
-A tentative program for the entire year is discussed and designed individually with each student in each September.
-Naturally, minor changes, due to, for example, new interests on the part of a student, are possible.
+Supervisors, program directors, and other faculty assist them in making selections that are best suited for both their specific field of research and the program’s aim of interdisciplinary training.
+The Head of Department and the Program Director will invite each student at the beginning of the academic year to discuss and design a tentative individualized program.

 The MA Thesis

-Each student is required to write a 15,000 word thesis based on original research.
-Students are expected to indicate their proposed thesis topic in their application but this topic can be refined and developed during the coursework.
-The research component will be especially enhanced by knowledge of some type of available primary resources, whether archival documents, prospective interviews and fieldwork, or periodical collections.
-Detailed information concerning the thesis is provided in the latest MA Thesis Guidelines.
+Each student is required to write a 18,000-22,000 word thesis based on original research in primary sources, whether they be archival documents, interviews, periodicals, literature, artworks, or other sources.
+Students are expected to indicate their proposed thesis topic in their application but this topic can be refined and developed during the coursework and the sequence of MA thesis workshops conducted each semester.

 Learn more in the Thesis Guidelines and program Handbook below.